Anjano17/Data-Cleaning-with-SQL/README.md

 # Data-Cleaning-with-SQL
+It's Layoff details of all around world.
+This are the messy data have duplicate values.
+It's contain the null values.

+Cleaning data process -
+1. Remove duplication.
-Cleaning data - Remove duplication, checking inconsistency data, Remove the null values making valid data analysis.
+2. checking inconsistency data
+3. Remove the null values.
+4. Standardize the column values.